agile-developer/savings-goals/README.md

 ##### Improvements:
 * Error/Exception handling is pretty basic and can be made more robust.
 * By persisting round-up details, duplicate runs of the same transactions can be prevented.
-* Currently, all savings-goals for an account are displayed.
-It would be better to only select goals with enough of a target remaining.
 * Allow creation of new savings-goals from the program.